Find Out the Right Shoe Size for Kids Who Wear a SMO on One Foot and an AFO on the Other Foot

 How Does an AFO Look Like?

-As you can see, there is a considerable difference in how much space AFOs and SMOs will take inside the shoes.
-I always explain to parents that it is a lot easier to find shoes for children who wear SMOs compared to children who wear AFOs.
+As you can see, there’s a big difference in how much room AFOs and SMOs take up inside shoes.
+I always tell parents that finding shoes for kids who wear SMOs is usually much easier than for those who need AFOs.
+The extra height and bulk of AFOs can make shoe shopping feel like a real puzzle!

 Find Out the Right Shoe Size for Kids Who Wear One SMO and One AFO